Lead in shot, bullets and fishing weights

 Additionally, restricting lead in the way suggested by ECHA would protect the children of households that very frequently eat game meat.
 It is assumed that banning large-calibre bullets and lead gunshot could avoid IQ loss in up to 7 000 children per year.

-According to ECHA’s analysis, the total costs of the restriction range from EUR 260 million to EUR 10.5 billion over 20 years depending on the sector affected and the type of restriction imposed.
-The cost to society of avoiding one kilogram of lead in the environment ranges between EUR 6 and EUR 3 240.
+According to ECHA’s analysis, the total cost of the restriction is estimated to be up to EUR 12 billion over 20 years following the entry into force.
+The cost to society of avoiding the release of one kilogram of lead to the environment ranges between EUR 0.5 and EUR 1 513.

-A six-month consultation on the proposal is scheduled to start on 24 March 2021 if the proposal conforms with the legal requirements for restrictions under the REACH Regulation.
+A six-month consultation on the proposal started on 24 March 2021.
 During the consultation, all stakeholders can provide their arguments supporting or against the proposal.
 These third-party arguments can change the proposal if they are backed by robust scientific evidence.

 ECHA’s Committees for Risk Assessment (RAC) and Socio-Economic Analysis (SEAC) have 12 months to evaluate the strengths and weaknesses of the proposal and adopt their opinions.
 In their opinions, they take into account the comments received during the consultation.
 The draft opinion of SEAC will be subject to a further 60-day consultation before it is adopted.